 Divide the words into syllables and say how many syllables each word has.
 Then fill in the correct comparative adverb.

-parts (syllables), we use more and most when we make comparisons.
+If the word has three or more parts (syllables), we use more and most when we make comparisons.
 When you use more or most, do not use the ending -er or -est.